Accessibility statement

 We believe that the cost required may be a disproportionate burden within the meaning of the accessibility regulations.
 We are currently making an assessment of all issues identified so far.

-This website was last tested in September 2020.
+This test was last tested in November 2025.
 The test was carried out by manually by our Digital Content Team as well as using SiteImprove Accessibility Checker for automated testing of the full website.

 We are testing: